 Eventually, one way or the other, we will all have our own encounter with death.
 It does not belong to an exclusive club of industry insiders or an order of so-called “deathies” who possess some secret knowledge unavailable to the rest of us.
 Unlike birth, the experience of which belongs only to women (babies don’t remember, but women never forget), death knows no gender.
 It knows no race…no ethnicity…no title or position.
 Death is purely unbiased.
 It visits us indiscriminately.
 Death, perhaps more than anything else, like air, belongs to all of us.

 In a sense, we have an obligation, as human beings, not to avoid death, for to do so is to avoid preparedness for the inevitable, which is insanity.
 Had I been more prepared, more thoughtful about death, I am confident I could have made John’s journey a better one.
-Then perhaps I would’ve shown up with a cassette tape of “Rock Lobster”, a taste of traubenzucker, a beeswax candle, his treasured dinosaurs and Buddha head, and a different question, not about his eternal destination, which is the sovereign ruling of the gods, but one that might have helped him take the few rocky, uncertain steps ahead.
+Then perhaps I would’ve shown up with a cassette tape of “Rock Lobster”, a taste of traubenzucker, a beeswax candle, his treasured dinosaurs and Buddha head, and a different question, not about his eternal destination, which is the sovereign ruling of the gods, but one that might have helped him take the first few uncertain steps ahead, into the unknown.

 “I love you John.
 I’m so happy to be here with you.
 I’m not leaving.
 Would you like to hear some stories from our childhood?
 Would you like to hear some B-52’s, or sounds of the ocean?
 I have some traubenzucker ~ would you like a taste?
 Is there anyone I can call for you?
 Would you like to hear about summer days down by the Severn river?”